U.S. role in typhoon relief boosts new military deal with Manila

 FIFTY SHIPS AND AIRCRAFT

-The world's biggest-ever storm to make landfall struck the central Philippines on November 8, killing more than 5,200 people, displacing 4.4 million and destroying 24 billion pesos (337 million pounds) in crops and infrastructure.
+The world's biggest-ever storm to make landfall struck the central Philippines on November 8, killing more than 5,200 people, displacing 4.4 million and destroying 24 billion pesos ($547 million) in crops and infrastructure.

 Within days, the U.S. military sent some 50 ships and aircraft to help distribute food, water and other supplies and speed up delivery by reopening roads, ports and airports.

-Washington has contributed nearly $52 million (32 million pounds) in relief and shelter materials, including about $30 million in direct aid from the U.S. Department of Defense, which sent the aircraft carrier USS George Washington and escort ships.
+Washington has contributed nearly $52 million in relief and shelter materials, including about $30 million in direct aid from the U.S. Department of Defense, which sent the aircraft carrier USS George Washington and escort ships.

 New Jersey Congressman Chris Smith, speaking to journalists after meeting del Rosario, said the storm "has brought all of us even closer together".